Model horse showing is an activity that comes to us from the world of

-has "leaked" over into another, such as when white paint from a mane covers some of the body paint on the body below it.
+has "leaked" over into another, such as when white paint from a mane covers some of the body paint on the body.
 Any scratches or scuffs will count heavily against a model (less so on very old "vintage" models), so it's best to bring mint condition models to a live show.
 For information on determining the